Kol Toma School Water Project – Albania

 Each bathroom will have 1 sink and 2 toilets (2 western toilets for girls/2 Turkish toilets for boys).
 The four existing flusher cisterns will be transferred to the new location.

 The project will take about two weeks.
-In addition to the fixtures and piping, doors will be renovated (handles, locks, metal pieces to all doors and door stalls).
+In addition to the fixtures and piping, doors will be renovated (handles, locks, and metal pieces to all doors and door stalls).

 The Mayor of Rreshen Ndrec Dedaj will support the project by covering the labor on the municipality’s payroll.
-The plumber and the engineer from the Municipality of Miredita assisted the Peace Corps volunteer to assess the current need at Kol Toma School and to prepare the budget of the materials needed to relocate the bathrooms.
+The plumber and the engineer from the Municipality of Miredita assisted the Peace Corps volunteer to assess the current need at Kol Toma School and prepare the budget for the materials needed to relocate the bathrooms.